-A. Can manage complex budgeting decisions unaided.

-- B. Needs prompting or assistance to be able to make complex budgeting decisions.
+- A. Can manage complex budgeting decisions unaided.
+Score 0 - B. Needs prompting or assistance to be able to make complex budgeting decisions.
 Score 2 - C. Needs prompting or assistance to be able to make simple budgeting decisions.
 Score 4 - D. Cannot make any budgeting decisions at all.
 Score 6

 APPENDIX 2.
-Mobility activities: descriptors and scores
+ADP assessment mobility activities: descriptors and scores